ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

       * GitHub is were projects live.
 Individuals and organizations, companies, schools, clubs..., use GitHib.
       * Files for a project are stored in a repository (repo).
 Each repo has its own URL.
       * GitHub repos can be public and open to contributions from anyone - open source software (OSS).
-      * GitHub repos can be can be private, with access restricted to a an individual, few people, or an organization.
+      * GitHub repos can be can be private, with access restricted to an individual, a few people, or an organization.
-      * GitHub is the largest community world wide community developers and widely used in the industry.
+      * GitHub is the largest world wide community of developers and is widely used in the industry.
    * Source tree - an application for visualizing Git, see branches and changes
       * You can take many of the same actions from VS Code and SourceTree, try both and figure out what works for you